silvasouzaadriano/rocketseatbootcamp8/docs/README.md

       a) On react native we do not use the map to interate items.
 That is achived by using the data={<component data>} and then the renderItem

       b) Also, regarding to key (similar to ReactJs), its used the attribute KeyExtractor

+### React Native - Module 06 - Loading and Disable

+  1) On Main/styles.js

+    a) As on Rect Native there is no disable property, on SubmitButton add a property opacity as per bellow

+      export const SubmitButton = styled(RectButton)`
+        justify-content: center;
+        align-items: center;
+        background: #7159c1;
+        border-radius: 4px;
+        margin-left: 10px;
+        padding: 0 12px;
+        opacity: ${props => (props.loading ?
+0.7 : 1)};
+      `;

+  2) On Main/index.js

+    a) Import the component ActivityIndicator from react-native

+      import { Keyboard, ActivityIndicator } from 'react-native';

+    b) On state create a variable called loading with initial value equal to false

+      state = {
+        newUser: '',
+        users: [],
+        loading: false,
+      };

+    c) Before call the API set the variable to true

+      this.setState({ loading: true });

+    d) After the call and get the data set the variable to false

+      this.setState({
+        users: [...users, data],
+        newUser: '',
+        loading: false,
+      });

+    e) Inside to render add the loadgin variable on const

+      const { users, newUser, loading } = this.state;

+    f) Inside to SubmitButton, in order to define the loading process (color, etct), create a ternary IF as per bellow.
+Note that the current Icon will be moved to Else condition (:)